Blog

 This means that you cannot sell the rights to subsequent books to a different publisher, unless your current publisher has given permission for this or been given the first option.

-Be careful with this clause.
 If the publisher has the ‘first option’, you are also unable to publish the work yourself.
-This will restrict you from self-publishing, sharing your work with friends or family or entering it into competitions, until after your publisher has made a decision on it.
+This will restrict you from self-publishing your next work, sharing it with friends or family or entering it into competitions, until after your publisher has made a decision on it.

 12. Moral Rights